 For more information visit www.ParrySoundTourism.com

-Georgian Bay Biosphere Reserve is a globally-important region designated by UNESCO in 2004.
+The Georgian Bay Biosphere (GBB) is a globally-important region designated by UNESCO in 2004.
 Eastern Georgian Bay is the world’s largest freshwater archipelago, or groups of islands, that provide a variety of habitats for species at risk.
-GBBR is a non-profit organization that works with dozens of community partners to provide environmental education through conservation, and to create vibrant and sustainable communities.
+GBB is a non-profit organization that works with dozens of community partners to provide environmental education through conservation, and to create vibrant and sustainable communities.
 Thank you for your support!

 Please click the links below to donate: